CDK8S Resources

 Update step

-The update step deploys the CDK8S stack, using argument.stackProps as input to the StackConstructor.
+The update step deploys the CDK8S stack, using argument.stackProps

-For advanced scenarios (e.g. when needing secrets or dynamic inputs), you can override the init method.
+For advanced scenarios (e.g. when needing secrets or dynamic inputs), you can override the init

-secretValue = ""
+secretValue = '';

-this.secretValue = await this.getSecret(this.argument.secretId)
+this.secretValue = await this.getSecret(this.argument.secretId);

 }